-The several dozen festival works will include Agata Zubel’s opera Bildebeschreibung, Paweł Mykietyn’s multimedia show for electronics and symphony orchestra Herr Thaddäus, Piotr Peszat’s multimedia composition The Artist’s Way, Andrzej Krzanowski’s legendary Programme V, and Trond Reinholdtsen’s music theatre Q, Episode 6.
-We shall feature many first performances and Warsaw Autumn commissions, including works by from Michał Nejtek, Aleksander Nowak, Anna Zawadzka-Gołosz, Sławomir Wojciechowski, Rafał Ryterski, Monika Dalach, Krzysztof Wołek, Marta Śniady, Wojciech Błażejczyk, and Rafał Zapała.
+The several dozen festival works will include Agata Zubel’s opera Bildebeschreibung, Paweł Mykietyn’s multimedia show for electronics and symphony orchestra Herr Thaddäus, Piotr Peszat’s multimedia composition The Artist’s Way, Andrzej Krzanowski’s legendary Programme V, Trond Reinholdtsen’s music theatre Ø – Episode 6 and Wojtek Blecharz new opera’s.
+We shall feature many first performances and Warsaw Autumn commissions, including works by from Michał Nejtek, Aleksander Nowak, Anna Zawadzka-Gołosz, Rafał Ryterski, Krzysztof Wołek, Wojciech Błażejczyk, Mateusza Ryczka, Zbigniew Bargielski and Piotr Tabakiernik.

-Special features will include Stefan Prins, Bernhard Lang, and Agata Zubel.
+Special features will include Stefan Prins, Bernhard Lang, Trond Reinholdtsen and Agata Zubel.

-Experience also the civic art of Andrzej Bieżan in the installation Piano For All and other fringe events—a retrospective of this major alternative music artist and political contester of the 1970s and 1980s.
+Experience also the civic art of Andrzej Bieżan in the installation Piano For All and Barykada (realised by Komuna Warszawa Theatre) and other fringe events—a retrospective of this major alternative music artist and political contester of the 1970s and 1980s.

-Our performers this year will include the Warsaw Philharmonic Orchestra and Choir conducted by Jacek Kaspszyk, the Polish National Polish Radio Symphony Orchestra of Katowice led by Etienne Siebens, the Beethoven Philharmonic Orchestra led by Wiktor Kociuban, Klangforum Wien under Titus Engel, the EWCM with Rüdiger Bohn, the New Music Orchestra with Szymon Bywalec, Ensemble Recherche, Plus-Minus Ensemble, Spółdzielnia Muzyczna Contemporary Ensemble, Kwartludium, Ensemble Kompopolex with Maciej Koczur, proMODERN, as well as soloists such as Gareth Davies (bass clarinet), Kakushin Nishihara (biwa), Stephane Ginsburg (piano and multimedia), Frederike Möller (piano), and Barbara Kinga Majewska (soprano).
+Our performers this year will include the Warsaw Philharmonic Orchestra and Choir conducted by Jacek Kaspszyk, the Polish National Polish Radio Symphony Orchestra of Katowice led by Etienne Siebens, the Beethoven Academy Orchestra led by Wiktor Kociuban, Klangforum Wien under Titus Engel, the EWCM with Rüdiger Bohn, the New Music Orchestra with Szymon Bywalec, Ensemble Recherche, Black Page Orchestra, Spółdzielnia Muzyczna Contemporary Ensemble, Kwartludium, proMODERN, as well as soloists such as Gareth Davies (bass clarinet), Kakushin Nishihara (biwa), Stephane Ginsburg (piano and multimedia) i Frederike Möller (piano).